familyfriendlymikey/fzi/README.md

 ```

 ## Usage
-`fzi.sort` takes a query, array, and an optional iteratee.
+`fzi.search` takes a query, array, and an optional iteratee.

 If an iteratee is not supplied, `fzi.search` will assume that it has been passed an array of strings.